MoralisWeb3/docs/docs/04-guides/token-api-full-guide-walkthrough.md

 #### Feature #2: Fetch the balance of an ERC20 token in the user's wallet address

-Here you'll need two parameters: `address` and `chain`.
+Here you'll need three parameters: `address`, `tokenAddresses`, and `chain`.

-Once you've obtained both the `address` and `chain`, you can copy the following code and add it to your existing codebase:
+Once you've obtained both the `address`, `tokenAddresses`, and `chain`, you can copy the following code and add it to your existing codebase:

 <Tabs groupId="programming-language">
   <TabItem value="javascript" label="JavaScript" default>